choice-open/automation-docs/en/guide/expressions/dates.md

 ---

-### format(fmt: TimeFormat)
+### format(fmt: TimeFormat, localeOpts?: LocaleOptions)

-Formats a date to a specified structure using Luxon formatting tokens.
+Converts the DateTime to a string, using the format specified.
+See [Luxon formatting tokens](https://moment.github.io/luxon/#/formatting?id=table-of-tokens).
+For common formats, `toLocaleString()` may be easier.

 **Parameters**:
-- `fmt` (TimeFormat): Valid string specifying time format.
+- `fmt` (TimeFormat): The format of the string to return.
+Default: `'yyyy-MM-dd'`.
 See [Luxon formatting tokens](https://moment.github.io/luxon/#/formatting?id=table-of-tokens).
+- `localeOpts` (LocaleOptions, optional): Locale options for formatting.

 **Returns**: `String`